 The mountain was named after Benjamin Louis Eulalie de Bonneville.
 He was a French-born officer in the United States Army.
 He was also a fur trapper and explorer of the American West.
 He is known for his expeditions to Oregon and the Great Basin, and in particular for blazing portions of the Oregon Trail.
 He became more well known during his lifetime by an account of his explorations in the West that was written by Washington Irving.
 The result of this was the book, The Adventures of Captain Bonneville, published in 1837.

 The mountain can also be climbed from the south.
 From the Robbers Roost Trailhead, it is a five mile hike to the saddle between Snow Peak and Haystack Mountain.
 From here you can climb up the south ridge of Snow Peak which will be ahead of you.
 Then there is a big descent down to the saddle below the south ridge of Bonneville Peak.
 Follow the ridge to the top.
 Remember that you must re-climb Snow Peak again on the way back.
-This is the longest route to the summit and is about 15 miles round trip.
-It will take the average person most of a day to climb this route.
+This is the longest route to the summit and is about 15 miles round trip and will take most of a day.

 Snow Peak is located in between Bonneville Peak and Haystack Mountain.
 As its name suggests, the mountain has snow that lingers into mid-summer.
 It is a large dome shaped peak that is usually climbed in conjunction with Bonneville Peak.
 It is climbed often in winter from Pebble Creek Ski Resort.